 Decide what word you’re going to use for his elimination.
 You can call it “out,” “yard,” “pad,” or any word that you find comfortable.
 Just be consistent in using it.

 Set a specific area in your backyard where you want your puppy to relieve himself and lead him out to that portion.
 While he is doing this, he needs supervision, so stay with him and wait for your pup to finish his business.

 Take your puppy regularly to that same spot.
 It will help him quickly associate that it is his disposal place.
 That is what he is looking for when he is sniffing the floor.

 Keep repeating this process until your pup gets fully acclimated to his disposal area and catches on to the potty routine.
-Praise and a treat will surely help him learn better where to potty and pee.

 On the other hand, if it is not possible for you to frequently take your puppy outside, then you must decide on an area inside the home.
 The bathroom or the laundry room is ideal but make sure to remove any harmful items.

 Cover the floor with pee pads to avoid the mess.
 Change the pee pads often but retain a small piece of the soiled pad on top of the clean pad.
 The smell of that soiled pad will remind him of his toilet area.
 Once your puppy takes his bathroom breaks, remove the pads and replace them with new ones.

 Inside the bathroom, you can also use an Artificial Grass Bathroom Mat as an indoor alternative to potty training your dog without a crate.